asimtuncel/Energy-dissipation-behaviour-of-a-soccer-ball-under-varying-collision-velocities/readme.txt

 The conversion was accomplished utilising the Affine Transformation method.
 For this process, We used the pixel coordinates and metric coordinates from the calibration image employed during the testing phase.
 The pixel coordinates of the calibration image were documented in the "calib_im.txt" file, while the metric coordinates of the calibration image were given inside the program
-This approach ensured that the data was accessible for calculations at all velocities.
+This approach ensured that the data was accessible for calculations at all velocities

 	### Please follow the following instructions for metric transformation
 	3.1.
-Open "metric_transformation.py", go to line 107.
+Open "metric_transformation.py", go to line 95.
 Change "ad" accordingly (e.g: 4.1, 4.2, etc.)
 	3.2.
 Run the "metric_transformation_AFFIN.py"
 	# Reads "calib_im.txt" that contains 2D coordinates of the calibration image
 	# Reads "...filtre.txt" file
 	# Performs affine transformation and returns 2D coordinates in meters ("...metrik.txt")

-### Calculate the impact parameter for indentation and contact surface area ###
+### Calculate to impact parameter for indentation and contact surface area ###

 From the metric data, the following parameters were calculated Ball indentation during impact and Contact surface area

 	### Please follow the instructions to calculate the indentation and contact surface area
+	# Open "calculate_collision_parameters.py", go to line 6 and change "ball" accordingly (e.g: 4_1, 5_2, etc.)
 	4. Run "calculate_collision_parameters.py"
 	# Reads "...metrik.txt" file
 	# Calculates indentation amount and contact surface area
 	# Outputs "...metrik_hesap.txt"

 ### Calculate to collision dynamics
 The ball's collision parameters were calculated using the displacement coordinates made available by the processes mentioned earlier.
 These parameters included the ball's indentation during the impact and the area of the contact surface.